 Although the Kai Ken is muscular, athletic, has a hunting drive, and is an active breed, it possesses a cat’s agility and numbness.
 It can cross the most challenging terrain just to win the hunt!

 Be sure to take it out for walks and exercise, though, as its high energy levels can lead to destructive behavior, especially when it feels lonely.

 7. Japanese Spitz

 If you are looking for a small cuddly family companion with a watchdog’s heart, try a Japanese Spitz.
-These hounds have wedge-shaped snouts, sharp ears, and fluffy.
+These hounds have wedge-shaped snouts, sharp ears, and fluffy coats.
 You may mistake this breed for American Eskimo Dogs, white Pomeranians, or Samoyeds.

-Japanese Spitz also pack lots of dispositions from intelligence, trainability, low-maintenance to being people-friendly.
-Although the American Kennel Club has not yet accepted this breed, the United Kennel Club recognizes it as a part of the Nothern Breed.
+The Japanese Spitz also pack lots of dispositions from intelligence, trainability, and low-maintenance to being people-friendly.
+Although the American Kennel Club has not yet accepted this breed, the United Kennel Club recognizes it as a part of the Northern Breed.

 8. Tosa Inu

 Tosa Inu, or the Japanese Mastiff, is not of the Spitz type but a rare Japanese mastiff-type.
 It’s a hunting and fighting dog and the largest of all the Japanese dog breeds.